-The program of concentration includes 201-202 or the equivalent, 215, 216,

-217, 218, and four additional 300-level courses.
-If approved in advance, one French interim course will count towards the major.
+The program of concentration includes 201-202 or the equivalent, 215, 216, 217, 218, and four additional 300-level courses.
+If approved in advance, one French interim course will count toward the major.
 Approved courses completed in a junior year program in France may be applied to the program of concentration.
-The six-course minor program must include 215,216,217, and 218.
-Nine college-level courses in French are required for a teacher-education major and six for a teacher education minor.
+The six-course minor program must include 215, 216, 217, and 218.
+Nine collegelevel courses in French are required for a teacher education major and six for a teacher education minor.
+The elementary teacher education minor is 215, 216, 217, 218, and two electives, one of which may be the French interim abroad.
 In order to qualify for the spring semester teaching internship, students must pass the qualifying French language test before the end of the junior year.
 Students beginning their study of French in college should consult the chairman early in their college career.
 Cognates in a second language, art (231, 232), English or American literature (202, 203, 212, 303), and history (220) are recommended.